-The use of the term gain in audio is a derivative from the term “voltage gain” used in electronics.
-The difference in magnitude between the output signal and the input signal of an amplifier is called gain, and is normally measured in decibels (dB).
+The use of the term gain in audio is a derivative from the term “voltage” used in electronics.
+The difference in magnitude between the output and the input signals of an amplifier is called gain, and is normally measured in decibels (dB).

 Another way to look at gain, is to consider the benefit you would receive if you bought something for cheap, and then sold it for more.

 Let’s say I bought a Fender Deluxe Stratocaster for 500 bucks, but then sold it for 800.
 I would have made a gain of 300 bucks.

 In audio this is the same type of thing, you put a signal on the input and you get a larger magnitude at the output.